 Locate all parts in your Boat Owner’s Manual before you start your DIY project!

 - Change the engine oil and filter- this will save you from corrosion, wasted fuel, and potential engine failure.

 - Check the bilge blower for any leaks.

 - Inspect fuel tanks and fuel pumps for leaks.

 - Wire brush the battery terminals.

 - Replace the spark plugs (and bring extras onboard for the season).

 - Check the fuses for corrosion.

 - Check the fuel line and tank for any leaks.

 It’s a smart idea to record the boat maintenance you do in a logbook.
-Use a checklist so you can keep track of any repairs you made, any notes you want to leave for yourself at season’s end, and so you’ll remember to maintenance your boat on a regular, seasonal schedule!
+Use a checklist so you can keep track of any repairs you made, any notes you want to leave for yourself at season’s end, and so you’ll remember to maintain your boat on a regular, seasonal schedule!